geoserver/geoserver.github.io/_posts/2023-09-25-geoserver-2-24-RC-released.md

 The [GeoServer Access Control List](https://github.com/geoserver/geoserver-acl) project is an independent application service that manages access rules, and a GeoServer plugin that requests authorization limits on a per-request basis.

-Gabriel Roldand is the contact point for anyone interested in this work.
+Gabriel Roldan is the contact point for anyone interested in this work.

 * [GSIP 217 - GeoServer ACL project](https://github.com/geoserver/geoserver/wiki/GSIP-217)